eprochasson/socialite/README.md

 #### searchResults

-Publish a list of users (from Meteor.users) matching a search query.
+Publish a list of users (from Meteor.users) matching the search query in Session variable `searchQuery`.
 On-ready, set the `searchQueryDone` Session variable, to trigger client side update of the template.

 Publish related Presences objects to know the online status of users in the search results.

+Search is done according to the client criteria and the client current location.
+Result only includes user near the client location.

 ### Collections